KiltedCode/khandaria-campaign/sessions/2018/2018-10-18-help-i-need-somebody.md

 find letter from `Rin` to `Endirin`
 reach city, asked to stay outside

+> High Lord Endirin
+> Chamberlain to His Majesty Magnus the Dragon Khan
+> Ur’guench
+>
+> From Rin Kohli,
+> Sorceress Extraordinare
+>
+> My Lord Endirin:
+>
+> I'm sure my friends have told you of the recent small property I inherited from my cranky uncle.
+>
+> While it is not necessarily the location I would have preferred, I find the property itself suits me, and I have decided to stay rather than sell it.
+>
+> I know my uncle and yourself did not get along, and I am hoping that I can mend that breach and restore good feelings between my house and yours.
+>
+> In cleaning the place up, I have come across a few small items that I thought might interest you for your personal art collection.
+>
+> My friends could tell you more about them, I am sure.
+>
+> I do find that the estate is a bit lacking in creature comforts and our harvest is notably poor this year, so I'm hoping you might be able to put together a few supplies for me, in exchange for some of these artworks.
+>
+> Very few merchants come this way; only one this season, in fact, and he was lacking in foodstuffs.
+>
+> I am unable to leave the property at this time (so much to do!
+It's endless) so I have sent this messenger to you.
+>
+> He's one of my tenants, and a simpleton and mute, but he will follow simple directions well, once you identify yourself.
+>
+> He knows what you and my friends look like.
+>
+> Feel free to assign him any simple tasks you desire.
+>
+> He was beaten as a child by a priest and now has a bit of a fear of them, though.
+>
+> I look forward to hearing from you, and will await your reply.
+>
+> If it is not too presumptuous, please give my warm greetings to His Majesty as well.
+>
+> Sincerely,
+> Rin

 30 palace guards escort us
 `Gronk` in a pen, take off howda and examine
 Cat and `Wolfdog` in menagerie